profe-soto-miracosta/CS111-Lab-08-JDN-Parameters-and-Passing/README.md

 Use what you have learned about parameters and passing, along with format specifiers to build a method to center your text _auto-magically_! (from now on, whenever you need formatted text, you now know how to create a method that does it for you, convenient!)

-Here is the documentation of `String.length()` you can use to aid you in building your method:
+Here is the documentation of `length()` you can use to aid you in building your method:

 ```
 /**